 Welcome to Year 6 Crew !
-Our class teacher is Miss McCabe and our Learning Coaches are
+Our class teacher is Miss Borrill and our Learning Coaches are

 It doesn’t seem that long ago that your children started in reception and here they are embarking on their final year at Stockbridge Village Primary.
 Year Six is a challenging year; the best way to describe it is like a roller coaster ride!

 In Year Six we do have the challenge of SATs and we work really hard to ensure that ALL the children have the best opportunity possible to achieve their full potential.
 However, we also try to ensure that we have fun along the way and provide the children with some lasting memories!

 Developing independence is a really important part of being in Year Six.
 We are very aware that part of our role in school is to prepare our children for their move to secondary school and with this in mind much of the year six curriculum encourages responsibility and independence.
 From the moment the children enter year six they are responsible for their own learning, expectations are high and they are encouraged to work independently.

 Responsibilities are also earned in the form of Prefects.

 Timetables Practice- Year 6 children are expected to know all of their multiplication tables up to 12×12.
 This should be practised regularly at home.

 Daily Reading-This should be 15 minutes with someone at home and Reading Records must be signed and dated.
 Reading plus is an excellent intervention to support your Childs reading.
 Please encourage use where possible, all children know their log in details.

 Maths/Literacy Weekly Homework will be given out each Friday and due in on the following week.
 Homework should never cause anxiety or worry.
 Spellings will be given and tested on a Friday.

 Expeditionary Project Narrative from previous years.